 Fort Collins TBI Lawyers

-The brain is so much of who and what humans are, as a species and as unique individuals with different abilities, talents, personalities, and intellects.
-If our brains make us who we are, what happens if a part of the brain is damaged?
-If you or someone you care for has suffered a brain injury at the hands of someone’s negligent actions, contact a Fort Collins brain injury lawyer.
+The brain is so much of who and what we are.
+As a species and as unique individuals, they give us different abilities, talents, personalities, and intellects.
+So what happens if a part of the brain is damaged?

-- Hematomas or pools of blood inside the brain or between brain and the skull.
+- Hematomas: Pools of blood inside the brain or between the brain and the skull.
 May create a cerebral aneurysm and increase the risk of suffering a stroke.

-- Lacerations: Any tears of the frontal lobe, temporal lobes, or blood vessels
+- Lacerations: Any tears of the frontal lobe, temporal lobes, or blood vessels.

 - Low blood pressure